1995 NBA Finals

 The Orlando Magic, making their first NBA Finals appearance, began the series at home, hosting the defending champion Houston Rockets.
 With the Magic up 110–107 late in Game 1, Nick Anderson missed four consecutive free throws in the closing seconds of the game, and Kenny Smith hit a three-pointer, tying the game and sending it to overtime as well as setting a new Finals record, with the most three-pointers in an NBA Finals game with seven (later broken by Ray Allen, who hit eight three-pointers during Game 2 of the 2010 NBA Finals).
 The more experienced Rockets went on to win in overtime and eventually swept the Magic, winning their second consecutive NBA Championship.
 In achieving this, they earned the distinction of being the only team to win both championships during Michael Jordan's first retirement (although Jordan did return in the closing months of the 1994–95 season), in addition to being the only team other than the Chicago Bulls to win multiple championships in the 1990s.
 This was also the second consecutive 90s championship series not featuring the Chicago Bulls, a streak the Bulls would end in 1996.

 The season-ending documentary Double Clutch by Hal Douglas, was released by NBA Entertainment to coincide with the Rockets' championship season.

-As of 2025 the Houston Rockets, as a 6th seed in the 1995 playoffs, remain the lowest-seeded team to win the NBA Finals.
+As of 2026, the Houston Rockets, as a 6th seed in the 1995 playoffs, remain the lowest-seeded team to win the NBA Finals.
+They also remain the most recent team to win a championship despite winning less than 50 games in a full 82-game regular season.
+(Note: The San Antonio Spurs, Miami Heat and Milwaukee Bucks won less than 50 games in their championship-winning seasons, but they all took place during shortened seasons caused by a lockout or a global pandemic.)